 It has a sensitivity of 4.5mV/Pa which is very less compared to other microphones.
-But it has a 100dB of signal to noise ration which makes it a noise-free mic as well as 120 dB of SPL level which is very useful when recording SPL devices.
+But it has a 100dB of signal-to-noise ratio which makes it a noise-free mic as well as 120 dB of SPL level which is very useful when recording SPL devices.

 It has 4 different polar patterns: stereo, cardioid, bidirectional, and omnidirectional which make it suitable for use in multiple applications such as chorus and harmony.

-Although the manufacturers claim that this mic has a frequency between 15Hz to 22kHz but in normal condition, it captures the frequency between 20Hz to 20kHz.
+Although the manufacturers claim that this mic has a frequency between 15Hz to 22kHz but in normal conditions, it captures the frequency between 20Hz to 20kHz.